LHC EFT WG Note: SMEFT predictions, event reweighting, and simulation: Strategies for simulated predictions

 for the polynomial coefficients $w_{i,n}$ of Eq.~\ref{Eq:reweighted} in terms of the event weights provided by the generator.
 Again, the index $n$ labels the constant term, the $M$ linear terms, and the quadratic terms.
 For $K\geq N$, the polynomial coefficients can be determined if the $K\times N$ matrix $\Theta_{n}^{(k)}$ has full rank.

-In the case of reweighting, it is an important practical difference whether the generator computes the ME-squared separately for each helicity configuration~(helicity-aware, Eq.~\ref{eq:hel-aware}) or whether it first sums over helicities (helicity-ignorant, Eq.~\ref{eq:hel-ignorant}).
+In the case of reweighting, it is an important practical distinction whether the generator computes the ME-squared separately for each helicity configuration~(helicity-aware, Eq.~\ref{eq:hel-aware}) or whether it first sums over helicities (helicity-ignorant, Eq.~\ref{eq:hel-ignorant}).
 In the former case, the simulated helicity contributions are accurately predicted at each stage.
-In the latter case, only the sum of the EFT predictions over all helicity configurations is correct.
-The advantage of helicity-ignorant reweighting is to avoid large weights in the case a SMEFT operator introduces helicity configurations that are suppressed in the SM.
-In both cases, the normalization of the reweighted samples can be chosen at
+In the latter case, only the sum of the SMEFT predictions over all helicity configurations is correct.
+The advantage of helicity-ignorant reweighting is that it avoids large weights when a SMEFT operator introduces helicity configurations that are suppressed in the SM.
+In both cases, the normalization of the reweighted samples can be written as

-There also are important differences between the ``reweighted simulation'' in Eq.~\ref{Eq:reweighted} and the separate simulation in Eq.~\ref{Eq:separate}.
+There are also important differences between the ``reweighted simulation'' in Eq.~\ref{Eq:reweighted} and the separate simulation in Eq.~\ref{Eq:separate}.
 Firstly, there is no stochastic independence in the constant, linear, and quadratic terms when reweighting.
-For each event, the probabilistic mass of its concrete parton-level configuration, i.e., the weight of the event when computing yields, is known in all SMEFT parameter space with potential benefits for machine-learning applications~\cite{Brehmer:2018eca,Chen:2023ind,Chatterjee:2022oco,Chatterjee:2021nms}.
-In contrast, the separate simulation of the different ME-squared terms predicts the constant, linear, and quadratic terms with uncorrelated statistical uncertainty, thereby potentially increasing the CPU demand for a given requirement on statistical precision.
+For each event, the probabilistic mass of its concrete parton-level configuration--i.e., the event's weight when computing yields--is known across all SMEFT parameter space, with potential benefits for machine-learning applications~\cite{Brehmer:2018eca,Chen:2023ind,Chatterjee:2022oco,Chatterjee:2021nms}.
+In contrast, the separate simulation of the different ME-squared terms predicts the constant, linear, and quadratic terms with uncorrelated statistical uncertainties, potentially increasing the CPU demand for a given requirement on statistical precision.
 Secondly, the independent sampling does not depend on a reference point.
-In practice, event reweighting can lead to large weights in those regions of phase space where the parton-level differential cross sections greatly differ for $\boldsymbol{\theta}$ and the reference $\boldsymbol{\theta}_0$.
-This can be particularly acute when SMEFT operators introduce, e.g., helicity configurations not present in the SM and helicity-aware reweighting is used.
+In practice, event reweighting can lead to large weights in regions of phase space where the parton-level differential cross sections differ significantly between $\boldsymbol{\theta}$ and the reference $\boldsymbol{\theta}_0$.
+This effect can be particularly severe when SMEFT operators introduce, for example, helicity configurations that are not present in the SM and helicity-aware reweighting is used.